Electric Cars

 Can a car charger be installed at any property?

-This depends on the type of property you live in, and who owns it.
-If you are renting, then it is unlikely that your landlord will want you installing a car charger — but then again, there is no harm in asking to make sure.
+This depends on the type of property you live in and who owns it.
+If you are renting, it is unlikely that your landlord will want you to install a car charger—but then again, there is no harm in asking to make sure.

-If you own a house with a garage or driveway, then go ahead and buy yourself a car charger.
-You may need an electrician to come and upgrade your wiring, or fit a 240 volt outlet, but this is simple enough to have done.
+If you own a house with a garage or driveway, buy a car charger.
+You may need an electrician to upgrade your wiring or fit a 240-volt outlet, but this is simple enough to do yourself.

-Amazon Home Services provides a car charger installation service, which asks all of the important questions before letting you make the purchase.
-However, the actual charger is not included, so you'll need to buy that separately, then book installation from Amazon.
+Amazon Home Services provides a car charger installation service that asks all of the important questions before letting you make the purchase.
+However, the charger is not included, so you'll need to buy that separately and then book installation from Amazon.

-If you live in an apartment and have a designated parking space, perhaps in the basement parking lot, then you will need to check with the landlord before booking a charger installation.
+If you live in an apartment and have a designated parking space, perhaps in the basement parking lot, you must check with the landlord before booking a charger installation.

 How much do home car chargers cost?

-A less powerful, portable Level 2 charger can be had for under $200 — like this Duosida model for $180 — while more premium portable options get closer to $400, due to having longer cables, higher power outputs, and useful features like integrated displays.
+A less powerful, portable Level 2 charger can be had for under $200—like this Duosida model for $180—while more premium portable options cost closer to $400 due to longer cables, higher power outputs, and useful features like integrated displays.

 This 240-volt, $400 charger from Blink Charging offers a good range of features, including an 18-foot, integrated cable, compact design and Wi-Fi.
 It works with electric cars from all manufacturers, including Tesla, and has a delay-start motion to ensure your car only starts charging once electric rates are cheaper at night.